-Dr Lauren Ha is a Post-Doctoral Research Fellow in the Discipline of Paediatrics, School of Clinical Medicine, Faculty of UNSW Medicine & Health.
-Her PhD research investigated factors that contribute to childhood cancer survivors' engagement in physical activity, and used those findings to inform and develop a pilot distance-delivered health education intervention.
-Lauren's current research is focused on using co-design methods to update her pilot intervention to engage child, adolescent and young adult survivors of cancer in health behaviours and reduce their risk of chronic illness.
+Dr Lauren Ha is a Post-Doctoral Research Fellow in the School of Clinical Medicine, Discipline of Paediatrics and Child Health.
+Her PhD research investigated factors that contribute to childhood cancer survivors' engagement in physical activity, and used those findings to inform and develop a pilot distance-delivered health education intervention, called 'iBounce'.
+Dr Ha's current research is focused on using co-design methods to co-develop and co-evaluate her pilot intervention to engage survivors in physical activity and use implementation research to translate evidence into clinical practice.
+She is funded by The Kids' Cancer Project.

-Lauren is an Accredited Exercise Physiologist with clinical experience in fatigue conditions including chronic fatigue syndrome, post-viral fatigue syndrome, and post-cancer fatigue.
-She has an interest in novel approaches to physical activity and engaging people affected by cancer in health behaviours, including those who are culturally and linguistically diverse and those living in rural or remote areas.
+Dr Ha is also an Accredited Exercise Physiologist with clinical experience in fatigue conditions including chronic fatigue syndrome, post-viral fatigue syndrome, and post-cancer fatigue.
+She has an interest in using digital health and behaviour change to engage young people and families affected by cancer in health behaviours.

 2022-2025 The Kids' Cancer Project Top-Up Grant

 2022-2024 The Kids' Cancer Project Late Effects and Survivorship Fellowship

 2022 Australian Government Research Training Program Scholarship

 2021 UNSW Faculty of Medicine and Health Support Scholarship

 2021 - ARC Outstanding Student Award 2021, Top 10%

 2020 - 3 Minute Thesis UNSW Finalist Top 24